docQodly/docs/docs/get-started/quickstart.md

 4. Click **Submit** to access the Qodly Cloud Management Console.

-## Step 2: Set Up Your Sandbox and Environment
+## Create your Sandbox

+Creating your Sandbox is the first step for your journey in Qodly.

 1. Choose a Template to create your sandbox application.
 Two options are available: